12hunti/12hunti/README.md

 ## Hi there 👋

-🌱 I’m currently learning Javascript with Northcoders
+🌱 I’m currently learning Javascript, HTML and CSS with Northcoders

-🔭 I’m currently working on a back end project as part of the course -> https://github.com/12hunti/nc-news-be
+🔭 I’ve completed a back end project using JS as part of the course that mimics the back end of a news app -> https://github.com/12hunti/nc-news-be

+🔭 As part of the course I’m currently working on a front end project using JS, HTML and CSS.
+This will create a news app where users can browser and read articles, vote and comment on them -> https://github.com/12hunti/nc-news-fe

 😄 Pronouns: she/her